 The pavers will be set in a bed of sand.
 It is this sand bedding that will provide final leveling properties as well as help secure the paver units in place.

-Install 1" of Bedding Sand:
+Install 1" of Bedding Sand

 Clean, sharp concrete sand, 1" deep, should be used for the sand bedding.
 To determine the amount of sand needed, allow 1 cubic yard of sand per 300sqft.
-For help estimated the amount of product needed, contact and RCP Block & Brick near you.
+For help estimated the amount of product needed, contact an RCP Block & Brick near you.

-a layer of bedding sand over these "screed pipe" so that it fills slightly above the top of the pipe.
+TIP: "Screeding" - In order to get a 1" depth of bedding sand, use two pieces of 10' long 3/4" metal pipe (outside diameter should be 1") and a straight wood 2x4.
+Lay the pipes parallel to each other, directly on the base material, and approximately 6' apart.
+Loosely spread a layer of bedding sand over these "screed pipe" so that it fills slightly above the top of the pipe.
 This will avoid compaction before the pavers are laid.
 Positioning yourself between the pipes.
 Place a wood 2x4 perpendicular across the screed pipes.
 Slowly pull the 2x4 towards you while sliding the wood right and left in a repetitive motion.
 This will help to level the sand more accurately.
 This process will leave a one inch layer of sand.
 Remove screeding pipes and fill in void with loose sand.
 Remove any excess sand.

 A stable edge restraint is necessary to eliminate any lateral movement of your pavers and sand bedding.
 Edge restraints can be either and existing hard edge (such as the side of a house), vinyl molded restraint, or a concrete restraint.